theorist17/theorist17.github.io/_posts/2021-05-06-natural-language-processing.md

 Text is unstructurized data.
 But graphs are structurized data.

-Wee need to study node embeddings, edge embeddings, or even graph embeddings.
+We need to study node embeddings, edge embeddings, or even graph embeddings.
 How to use them?

 * Graph Convolution Networks (GCN)
 * Graph Attention Networks (GAT)

-Use the knowledge in graph for better NLP!
+Use the knowledge in a graph for better NLP!

 ## 10. Knowledge Grounding

-### Knowledeg Base
+### Knowledge Base

 It became part of NLP.
 Why?
-The help solving NLP problems.
+The helps solving NLP problems.

 For example, machine reasoning.

-They inject some knowledge from KBs into machine to solve the reasoning problems.
+They inject some knowledge from KBs into the machine to solve the reasoning problems.

 ### Knowledge Grounding

-Knowlege Base is high-level resource.
+Knowledge Base is a high-level resource.
 Very useful!

 Data (text, image) -> Information (pattern, fusion..) -> Knowledge (KBs)

-How to make machine conditioned on the given knowledge base?
+How to make the machine conditioned on the given knowledge base?
 Grounding is a technique.